httpwg/http-extensions/draft-ietf-httpbis-variants.md

 To be usable with Variants, proactive content negotiation mechanisms need to be specified to take advantage of it.
 Specifically, they:

 * MUST define a request header field that advertises the clients preferences or capabilities, whose field-name SHOULD begin with "Accept-".
-* MUST define the syntax of available-values that will occur in Variants and Variant-Key.
+* MUST define the syntax of an available-value that will occur in Variants and Variant-Key.
 * MUST define an algorithm for selecting a result.
 It MUST return a list of available-values that are suitable for the request, in order of preference, given the value of the request header nominated above and an available-values list from the Variants header.
 If the result is an empty list, it implies that the cache cannot satisfy the request.

 {{backports}} fulfils these requirements for some existing proactive content negotiation mechanisms in HTTP.